Image: Thomas Logan

 2010-2012 – Textile Center Mentor Protégé program, Carolyn Halliday, Mentor

-1986-2003 – Freelance scenic and prop artisan; Guthrie Theater, MN Opera, Spoleto Festival, Science Museum of MN and Dayton’s Department Store
+1986-1999 – Freelance scenic/prop artisan; Guthrie Theater, MN Opera, Science Museum of MN and Dayton’s Department Store

-1981-1986 – Freelance design assistant and prop artisan for N.Y.
+1981-1986 – Freelance design assistant/prop artisan for N.Y.
 City Opera, Spoleto Festival, The Roundabout Theater, Manhattan Theater Club and The Hudson Guild Theater

 Community Projects